Notice of Pre-AIA or AIA Status

 Claims 1-3, 6-7, and 16 are rejected under 35 U.S.C.
 103 as being unpatentable over Kageyama (US 6484078 B1) in view of KUROKAWA et al. (US 20220247597 A1), AN et al. ( CN 110827572 A), and Nanri; Takuya et al. (US 20200111366 A1).

 Regarding Claim 1, Kageyama teaches, A method for driving a main automated guided vehicle in an unmanned transport system (vehicle control system for managing vehicles traveling toward a worksite, the vehicles are unmanned, see at least, Col1, Line 8-9, and Col 5, line 36, Kageyama), the method comprising: determining whether a work is assigned to the main automated guided vehicle (Fig. 2 depicts the monitor station 20 that determines worksites for the unmanned vehicles, see at least, Col 7, Line 59-64, Kageyama); extracting a first control point and a second control point of the work when the work is assigned to the main automated guided vehicle; determining whether multiple routes exist from the first control point to the second control point; predicting a moving time of the main automated guided vehicle for all candidate routes and determining a shortest time route among the candidate routes as the final route of the main automated guided vehicle, when the total number of the routes from the first control point to the second control point is equal to or greater than two (The main AGV is vehicle 30, and the monitor station selects a travel route with a shortest travel time in the case there is a plurality of travel routes.
-The first control point is the current positions of the vehicles and the worksite is the second control point, see at least, Col 4, Line 58-63, Kageyama); and driving the main automated guided vehicle to the final route (the vehicle 30 travels along the changed travel route, see at least, Col 5 Line 10-13, Kageyama), wherein the predicting of the moving time of the main automated guided vehicle comprises (waiting time Twait is interpreted as part of the moving time of the AGV since it is time that the vehicle is in a travel state and not doing work, see at least, Col 5 Line 10-13, Kageyama): determining current positions of all of the automated guided vehicles in the unmanned transport system including the main automated guided vehicle; and determining the simulation times of all of the automated guided vehicles, wherein each of the simulation times refers to a time spent to perform a work assigned to a corresponding automated guided vehicle (Fig. 11(a) shows calculating The waiting time for each vehicle, takes into account the current positions of all the vehicles to determine the order which the vehicle is in line, and the simulation times which is the working time (Ts) for each vehicle in the transport system, see at least, Col 18, Line 34-57, Kageyama).
+The first control point is the current positions of the vehicles and the worksite is the second control point, see at least, Col 4, Line 58-63, Kageyama); and driving the main automated guided vehicle to the final route (the vehicle 30 travels along the changed travel route, see at least, Col 5 Line 10-13, Kageyama), wherein the predicting of the moving time of the main automated guided vehicle comprises (waiting time Twait is interpreted as part of the moving time of the AGV since it is time that the vehicle is in a travel state and not doing work, see at least, Col 5 Line 10-13, Kageyama): determining current positions of all of the automated guided vehicles in the unmanned transport system including the main automated guided vehicle; and determining the simulation times of all of the automated guided vehicles, wherein each of the simulation times refers to a parameter used in the predicting of the moving time of a corresponding automated guided vehicle and which is increasable if a rotation of the corresponding automated guided vehicle is required when crossing the intersection (Fig. 11(a) shows calculating The waiting time for each vehicle, takes into account the current positions of all the vehicles to determine the order which the vehicle is in line, and the simulation times (Ts) for each vehicle in the transport system used for predicting the moving time, see at least, Col 18, Line 34-57, Kageyama), wherein the predicting of the moving time of the main automated guided vehicle further comprises: initializing the simulation times of all of automated guided vehicles and a current time (Fig. 8 Block 203 initialzing Emin to infinity and current time Nreach(n) in block 205, see at least, Col 14, Line 64 – Col 15 Line 9, Kageyama), determining whether the main automated guided vehicle arrives at the second control point; and returning the current time as a final arrival time when the main automated guided vehicle arrives at the second control point (Fig. 8 block 205 arriving at target position (second control point), see at least, Col 14, Line 64 – Col 15 Line 14, Kageyama).

 Kageyama does not explicitly teach determining a single route as a final route of the main automated guided vehicle when a total number of routes from the first control point to the second control point is one wherein the predicting of the moving time of the main automated guided vehicle comprises checking a crossing automated guided vehicle crossing a same intersection with the main automated guided vehicle, wherein one of the main automated guided vehicle and the crossing automated guided vehicle, which has a longer simulation time, obtains a priority.